 International exchange students are exempt from paying any tuition fees to the University of Nottingham provided there is a current exchange agreement in place between Nottingham and the home university.
 Students must be formally nominated to study at Nottingham by their home university.

-See 'How to apply' below for further guidance.
+See the 'How to apply' below for further guidance.

 The following schools and departments have one application deadline in May for either autumn or spring semester:

 - School of English

 Please read the School/department module information section below to check there is a sufficient range of modules available for your exchange at Nottingham, prior to arrival.